siouan/frontend-gradle-plugin/README.md

 #### DSL reference

-All settings are introduced hereafter, with default value for each property.
+All settings are introduced hereafter.
+Values of optional properties are the default ones applied by the plugin.
+Other values are provided for information.
 You may also take a look at [Tasks reference](#tasks-reference) section for additional information.

 - Groovy syntax: